BEST EXPORT RESOLUTIONS FOR PRINT AND DIGITAL PUBLISHING

 Adobe Photoshop Screenshot

-If you want to check what's the largest size that you can print your image without having any pixelation or quality loss go to Edit -> Image Size and uncheck the option Resample.
-Then, if needed, change the resolution to 300ppi (it's very important to do every step with this order).
-Unchecking the Resample option means that your image's resolution won't change no matter what changes you make on this window.
-Instead of resampling, Photoshop will show you your image's ideal print size.
-Which means that now you know what's the largest size that you can print your image without losing any quality.
+If you want to check what's the largest size that you can print your image without having any pixelation or quality loss go to Edit -> Image Size and uncheck the option 'Resample'.
+Then, if needed, change the resolution to 300ppi (it's very important to do the steps with this order).

-At the given example, I can print my image at 16.93cm x 11.3 cm (or smaller) without having any quality loss.
+In the given example, we can print this image at 16.93cm x 11.3 cm (or smaller) without having any quality loss.

-On the other side, if you need to print your image larger than the given number, you shouldn't have any visible quality loss if you enlarge your image no more than 20%.
-If you enlarge your image more than 20% you risk losing sharpness and quality.
+On the other side, if you need to print your image larger than the given number, you shouldn't have any visible quality loss if you enlarge your image by less than 20%.
+If you enlarge your image by more than 20% you risk losing sharpness and quality.